henley-regatta/adventofcode2021/README.md

   required but it's not, so happy days.
 On the other hand, the pass-back of computed values is horribly hacky with no good way of distinguishing singles from lists.
 Hence the check-code.
 On the plus side, at least it's fast.
+  * `python/day17part1.py` - **BRUTE FORCE AND IGNORANCE, BABY**.
+I was having too much fun playing around with Dijkstra algorithms to think about how to solve this _properly_ so instead find a purely-iterative throw-forward solution that is _amazingly_ inefficient.
+So inefficient is my approach is that when the web page told me my original answer was too low my "solution" was just to increase the throw-limits by a factor of 5 and try again.
+Which got me the right answer (but might not get you yours!)

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.